-10. Credit Risk and Interest Rate Risk
+11. Credit Risk and Interest Rate Risk

 The Company's primary components of market risk are credit risk and interest rate risk.
 The Company is subject to credit risk in connection with its investments in residential mortgage loans and credit sensitive mortgage-backed securities.
 When the Company assumes credit risk, it attempts to minimize interest rate risk through asset selection, hedging and matching the income earned on mortgage assets with the cost of related liabilities.
 The Company is subject to interest rate risk, primarily in connection with its investments in fixed-rate and adjustable-rate mortgage-backed securities, residential mortgage loans, and borrowings under repurchase agreements.
 The Company attempts to minimize credit risk through due diligence and asset selection.
-The Company's strategy is to purchase loans underwritten to agreed-upon specifications of selected originators in an effort to mitigate credit risk.
+The Company's trategy is to purchase loans underwritten to agreed-upon specifications of selected originators in an effort to mitigate credit risk.
 The Company has established a whole loan target market including prime borrowers with FICO scores generally greater than 650, Alt-A documentation, geographic diversification, owner-occupied property, and moderate loan to value ratio.
-These factors are considered to be important indicators of credit risk
+These factors are considered to be important indicators of credit risk.

-11. Management Agreement and Related Party Transactions
+12. Management Agreement and Related Party Transactions

-The Company has entered into a management agreement with FIDAC, which provides for an initial term through December 31, 2010 with automatic one-year extension options and subject to certain termination rights.
+The Company has entered into a management agreement with FIDAC, which provides for an initial term through December 31, 2010 with an automatic one-year extension option and subject to certain termination rights.
 The Company pays FIDAC a quarterly management fee equal to 1.75% per annum of the gross Stockholders' Equity (as defined in the management agreement) of the Company.
-Management fees accrued and subsequently paid to FIDAC for the quarter ending March 31, 2009 was \$2.6 million.
-At December 31, 2008, quarterly management fees in the amount of \$2.3 million were accrued and subsequently paid to FIDAC.
+Management fees accrued and subsequently paid to FIDAC for the quarter ending June 30, 2009 and 2008 were \$6.0 million and \$2.2 million, respectively.